Bank Fraud Lawyers in New York

 Types of bank fraud include bank impersonation, forgery, fraudulent loans, and internet fraud.
 Bank impersonation occurs when one or more person acts as a financial institution, often by setting up fake companies or creating websites, in order to lure people into depositing funds.
 Forgery occurs when a person alters a check, such as adding a zero to the end of a number, resulting in more money being deposited in the forger’s pocket than intended by the check writer.
 Forging a person’s signature in order to cash or deposit a check is also considered forgery.
 An individual who takes out a loan, knowing that he or she will immediately default on the loan or file bankruptcy has committed bank fraud.
 An individual has also committed bank fraud if he or she uses a false identity to obtain a loan or forges information on a loan application.
 Internet fraud occurs when someone creates a website for the purposes of posing as a bank or other financial institution to fraudulently obtain money deposited by other people.

-When an individual is charged under 18 USC §1344, he Assistant United States Attorney must prove beyond a reasonable doubt the following elements:
+When someone is charged under 18 USC §1344, the prosecution must prove beyond a reasonable doubt that:

 - The defendant knowingly executed the scheme;